greedesign/evstrap-child/README.md

-# understrap-child
+# evstrap-child
-Basic Child Theme for UnderStrap Theme Framework: https://github.com/understrap/understrap
+Basic Child Theme for evStrap Theme Framework: https://github.com/greedesign/evstrap

 ## How it works
-Understrap Child Theme shares with the parent theme all PHP files and adds its own functions.php on top of the UnderStrap parent theme's functions.php.
+evStrap Child Theme shares with the parent theme all PHP files and adds its own functions.php on top of the evStrap parent theme's functions.php.

-**IT DOES NOT LOAD THE PARENT THEMES CSS FILE(S)!** Instead it uses the UnderStrap Parent Theme as a dependency via npm and compiles its own CSS file from it.
+**IT DOES NOT LOAD THE PARENT THEMES CSS FILE(S)!** Instead it uses the evStrap Parent Theme as a dependency via npm and compiles its own CSS file from it.

-Understrap Child Theme uses the Enqueue method to load and sort the CSS file the right way instead of the old @import method.
+evStrap Child Theme uses the Enqueue method to load and sort the CSS file the right way instead of the old @import method.

 ## Installation
-1. Install the parent theme UnderStrap first: `https://github.com/understrap/understrap`
+1. Install the parent theme evStrap first: `https://github.com/greedesign/evstrap`
-   - IMPORTANT: If you download UnderStrap from GitHub make sure you rename the "understrap-master.zip" file to "understrap.zip" or you might have problems using this child theme!
+   - IMPORTANT: If you download evStrap from GitHub make sure you rename the "evstrap-master.zip" file to "evstrap.zip" or you might have problems using this child theme!
-1. Upload the understrap-child folder to your wp-content/themes directory
+1. Upload the evstrap-child folder to your wp-content/themes directory
 1. Go into your WP admin backend
 1. Go to "Appearance -> Themes"
-1. Activate the UnderStrap Child theme
+1. Activate the evStrap Child theme

 ## Editing
-Add your own CSS styles to `/sass/theme/_child_theme.scss` or import you own files into `/sass/theme/understrap-child.scss`
+Add your own CSS styles to `/sass/theme/_child_theme.scss` or import you own files into `/sass/theme/evstrap-child.scss`

-To overwrite Bootstrap's or UnderStrap's base variables just add your own value to:
+To overwrite Bootstrap's or evStrap's base variables just add your own value to:
 `/sass/theme/_child_theme_variables.scss`

-For example, the "$brand-primary" variable is used by both Bootstrap and UnderStrap.
+For example, the "$brand-primary" variable is used by both Bootstrap and evStrap.

 Add your own color like: `$brand-primary: #ff6600;` in `/sass/theme/_child_theme_variables.scss` to overwrite it.
 This change will automatically apply to all elements that use the $brand-primary variable.

 It will be outputted into:
-`/css/understrap-child.min.css` and `/css/understrap-child.css`
+`/css/evstrap-child.min.css` and `/css/evstrap-child.css`

 So you have one clean CSS file at the end and just one request.